-East Bay Property Management has experience dealing with all types of tenants.
+East Bay Property Management and Consulting has experience dealing with all types of tenants.
 Our experience has helped us create an effective lease agreement that helps to decrease the risk of high tenant turnover and property damage.
 A lease must clearly indicate which party is liable for maintenance or repairs.
 A lease needs to indicate that a tenant is responsible for cleanliness and general upkeep.
 If there are repairs that go beyond their capabilities (such as a leaky faucet or broken toilet), they need to contact the landlord or property management company.

 An effective lease agreement must provide information related to how much notice a tenant needs to provide when they plan to move out.
 This information is vital as it allows property owners enough time to begin searching for new tenants.
 Standard procedure for lease notice is one to two months.
 The lease must indicate the time frame in which the tenant must vacate the property.
 Setting clear expectations allows the landlord enough time to clean the property to prepare it for the incoming tenant.

 We often see tenants leave due to dissatisfaction from the landlord failing to maintain the property.
 To combat tenant frustration, develop a maintenance plan.
 The plan will include a timeframe for repairs, and other monthly maintenance that must be performed to keep the property in good condition.

 Work out a schedule with the tenant for regular inspections to check on the interior and exterior of the property.
 Obtaining access to the interior of the property is essential to maintain its property value and to ensure all appliances are in working condition.
 Give tenants at least 24 hours’ notice before you plan on inspecting the property, and provide a maintenance checklist.
 We have found using this method helps to prevent serious maintenance issues from occurring, and helps to keep good tenants satisfied with the property.

 Create a Move-Out Policy